JoshBradshaw/joshbradshaw.github.io/_posts/2015-06-15-arduino-water-jet.markdown

 4. For a power supply we used an ATX model that we pulled out of an ancient desktop computer.
 [This guide](http://www.electronics-tutorials.ws/blog/convert-atx-psu-to-bench-supply.html) was extremely helpful to us.
 5. Texas instruments supplied me with free samples of LMC6468, LMC6462, and LM1085-ADJ, which I used in the amplifier.

-All of the remaining parts came from scrap bins, our personal supplies, and [free samples from TI](http://www.ti.com/general/docs/gencontent.tsp?contentId=69854).
+All of the remaining parts came from scrap bins, and our personal supplies.

 #### Circuit Design